missionpinball/mpf-docs/mechs/leds/index.rst

 board on one side.
 In contrast, with parallel LEDs every LED has its own wire(s) to the controller.
 While parallel LEDs are more robust in general they also require much more wiring.
-Which kind of LEDs your using usually depends on what is supported in your platform (some support both).
+Which kind of LEDs you're using usually depends on what is supported in your platform (some support both).

 Serial LEDs